ans-group/docs.ukfast.co.uk/source/domains/domains/faqs/what-is-whois.md

 ```

-WHOIS (pronounced &lsquo;who is') is a service anyone can use to lookup information about a domain name; including who it's registered to, when it was registered and its expiry date.
+WHOIS (pronounced 'who is') is a service anyone can use to lookup information about a domain name; including who it's registered to, when it was registered and its expiry date.

 WHOIS queries the relevant registry database for a requested domain name and will tell you who the current registrar for the domain name is, and the name servers the domain point to.